 William Herbert Fowler

-The Bradford Golf Course was redesigned by W Herbert Fowler in 1923, one of the most renowned golf architects of the “Golden Era” immediately after the First World War when many of the world’s great golf courses were built.
-By this time Fowler had already become recognised as a great golf architect for his work on many of the best courses in Britain, long before MacKenzie, Campbell, Alison, Hutchison, Abercromby and Simpson had even begun.
+The present Bradford Golf Club course was designed in 1923 by W Herbert Fowler, one of the most renowned golf architects of the “Golden Era” immediately after the First World War when many of the world’s great golf courses were built.
+By this time, Fowler had already become recognised as a great golf architect for his work on many of the best courses in Britain, long before MacKenzie, Campbell, Alison, Hutchison, Abercromby and Simpson had even begun their own design projects.

 Fowler liked to start designing the course by choosing the locations of the par 3s and then trying to work the holes to and from those locations in order to create the most interesting layout.
-Bradford is a fine example of this the third and fourteenth holes, use the natural rise in topography.
+The Bradford is a fine example of this, with the third and fourteenth holes using the natural rise in topography.
 His style would be best described as understated.
 He kept his tee sites simple; he used his bunkers sparingly, concentrating on key strategic locations.
-He worked with the rolls and undulations of the natural land he never seemed to add mounds or other features to add definition, instead he used what was already there.
+He worked with the rolls and undulations of the natural land.
+He never seemed to add mounds or other features to add definition, instead he used what was already there.

-Fowler was also asked to renovate or alter a number of other famous clubs Royal North Devon, Cruden Bay, Royal Aberdeen, Royal Lytham & St. Annes and in 1922 he redesigned the 18th hole at Pebble Beach.
+Fowler was also asked to renovate or alter a number of other famous club courses, including Royal North Devon, Cruden Bay, Royal Aberdeen, Royal Lytham & St. Annes and in 1922 he redesigned the renowned 18th hole at Pebble Beach.

 John Beaumont wrote a very good article on Herbert Fowler's design at Bradford for the Golf Atlas: Herbert Fowler Golf Atlas Article